renzol2/garden/notes/fourier-theorem.md

 The Fourier Theorem can be applied to [[sound-waves|sound waves]] to pick out specific frequencies present in a [[spectrum]].

 > Any **sound** comprised of a periodic waveform can be expressed as a sum of [[sine-wave|sine waves]]

+Sine waves are elementary building blocks for any sound

+- Fast changes: high frequency content
+- Smooth waveform: low frequency content

+You can express a waveform with sine waves if you have all amplitudes and phases for all possible frequencies - this can be achieved with the [[fourier-transform|Fourier transform]]

 ## Sources